europaphp/skeleton/lib/Europa/App/readme.md

 Now all you have to do when you want to setup your application is include the `boot.php` file.

-For a complete example, see the default [boot.php file](../../app/boot.php)
+For a complete example, see the default [boot.php](../../app/boot.php) file.

 Running Your Application
 ------------------------